27/07/2019, updated 20/10/2023

 On February 12th, 2022, a new immigration law came into force in Chile.
 On May 14th, 2022, the immigration service updated the categories of temporary visas.
-The end of 2022 was a bit complicated, with several minor adjustments in the visa application rules, but the processes are now consolidated.
-We have updated all the pages of this section to reflect the changes and do not expect significant changes shortly.
+Several minor adjustments were made to the visa application rules at the end of 2022, but the processes are now consolidated.
+We have updated all the pages of this section to reflect the changes.
 However, should you have doubts, we recommend you book a consultation to review your situation more in-depth.

 Are you planning to relocate soon to Chile?
 Do you need help understanding what the best visa is for you?
 What are the steps to get a visa in Chile?